 “Why, sometimes I’ve believed as many as six impossible things before breakfast.”

-18 USC 402 lets the court order a contemnor to pay a fine to someone injured by an act that contemns the court post-disposition if that act also violates a criminal statute.
+18 USC 402 lets the court order a contemnor to pay a fine to someone injured by an act that contemns the court post-disposition, but this paragraph follows the one quoted above, only coming into play when that paragraph's terms are met.

 No contempt can be a civil violation unless the contemning act also violates a criminal statute.
 Dividing contempts into civil and criminal violates 18 USC 402.
 402 does not create a separate kind of contempt called “civil contempt” or a new kind of proceeding to address it, or a private right to assert contempt of court.